How-To

 Maybe you’re going on holiday and want someone to watch your place while you’re away.
 Or watch your pets, so they aren’t neglected.

-Many security camera systems let you do this easily, by sharing a link via email, etc. The annoying thing about Blink cameras is you can’t, at not officially.
+Many security camera systems let you do this easily, by sharing a link via email, etc. The annoying thing about Blink cameras is you can’t, at least not officially.

 We’re here to say that if the people you want to share with are trusted enough, the lack of official support shouldn’t stop you.